End of Financial Year

 End of Financial Year Tasks and dates

-The Fiscal year or tax year in the UK is different from the calendar year.
+The government’s Fiscal year for tax purposes in the UK is different from the calendar year.
 It starts on 6 April and ends on 5 April, a period of 12 months.
-It runs over two different years; it is written, for example, as 2020/21.
+It runs over two different years; it is written, for example, as 2025/26.

 One of the things that has always puzzled me is why use 5th April as the end date.